jupyterhub/repo2docker/docs/source/contributing/tasks.md

 ## Creating a Release

 We make a release of whatever is on `master` every month.
-We uses "calendar versioning".
+We use "calendar versioning".
 Monthly releases give users a predictable pattern for when releases are going to happen and prevents locking up improvements for fixes for long periods of time.